-- Identify and understand your organization's assets: people, premises, products, processes, IP, information and brand. - Test the cyber and physical vulnerabilities of each asset, and establish which threats are most prevalent both now and in the future. - Employ controls that restrict your employees, suppliers and the public to only the information that they actually need. - Segregate tenant and landlord networks where practical. - Securely back-up all essential data, and regularly test it. - Instill a robust and effective recovery strategy that enables the fastest possible return to normality. - Ensure those in your supply chain are aware of their cybersecurity responsibility, and validate that they are meeting your expectations. - Set, communicate, embed and test employee behaviours that protect your business assets and your reputation.
-Improving your resistance to attack Our cyber security and real estate and construction teams work together to create bespoke security programs for companies at all levels of the industry.
+- Identify and understand your organization's assets: people, premises, products, processes, IP, information and brand. - Test the cyber and physical vulnerabilities of each asset, and establish which threats are most prevalent- both now and in the future. - Employ controls that restrict your employees, suppliers and the public to only the information that they actually need. - Segregate tenant and landlord networks where practical. - Securely back-up all essential data, and regularly test it. - Instill a robust and effective recovery strategy that enables the fastest possible return to normality. - Ensure those in your supply chain are aware of their cybersecurity responsibility, and validate that they are meeting your expectations. - Set, communicate, embed and test employee behaviours that protect your business assets and your reputation.

+Improving your resistance to attack

+Our cybersecurity and real estate and construction teams work together to create bespoke security programs for companies at all levels of the industry.
 It's by combining our understanding of the issues you face every day with the data security expertise of our cyber specialists that we can best increase your resilience.

 We leave as little as possible to chance.
 For example, we can evaluate your current security position, create a bespoke program that ranges from security awareness training and testing, to forensic analysis and creating policies, standards and processes.

-Contact us

-To find out more about our cybersecurity services for real estate and construction companies, or how you could improve cyber resilience for your business, contact one of our specialists:
+To find out more about our cybersecurity services for real estate and construction companies, or how you could improve cyber resilience for your business, contact us.

-Sandy Boucher

-Cybersecurity Advisor

-T +1 416 369 7027

-E sandy.boucher@ca.gt.com

-Bo Mocherniak

-National Leader - Construction, Real Estate & Hospitality

-T +1 416 360 3050

-E bo.mocherniak@ca.gt.com

-Audit | Tax | Advisory © 2017 Grant Thornton LLP.
+Audit | Tax | Advisory

+© 2019 Grant Thornton LLP.
 A Canadian Member of Grant Thornton International Ltd. All rights reserved.

-About Grant Thornton in Canada Grant Thornton LLP is a leading Canadian accounting and advisory firm providing audit, tax and advisory services to private and public organizations.
+About Grant Thornton in Canada

+Grant Thornton LLP is a leading Canadian accounting and advisory firm providing audit, tax and advisory services to private and public organizations.
 We help dynamic organizations unlock their potential for growth by providing meaningful, actionable advice through a broad range of services.
-Together with the Quebec firm Raymond Chabot Grant Thornton LLP, Grant Thornton in Canada has approximately 4,000 people in offices across Canada.
-Grant Thornton LLP is a Canadian member of Grant Thornton International Ltd, whose member firms operate in over 100 countries worldwide.
+Grant Thornton LLP is a Canadian member of Grant Thornton International Ltd, whose member and correspondent firms operate in over 100 countries worldwide.
+A listing of Grant Thornton offices and contact information can be found at: www.GrantThornton.ca